-Named in honor of the college’s founder, Timothy Alden, the present structure was built on the foundation of the first Alden Hall (1905), which was destroyed by fire in Janury 1915.
-Today, Alden Hall houses the Geology and Computer Science Departments and serves as the regional depository for topographical maps published by the U.S. Geological Survey.
+Named in honor of the college’s founder, Timothy Alden, the present structure was built on the foundation of the first Alden Hall (1905), which was destroyed by fire in January 1915.
+Today, Alden Hall houses the Geology and Computer Science Departments.

-“Bousson” is 283 acres of college-owned property near campus that is used for field labs and independent students and faculty research projects.
-The tract features diverse habitats, land uses, hydrology, and geology as well as several different types of hydrologic monitoring equipment, including groundwater wells.
+“Bousson” is 283 acres of college-owned property near campus that is used for labs and research in geology, biology, and environmental science.
+The tract has hydrologic monitoring equipment, including groundwater wells.

-- Lab and field equipment: 5-meter flume/wave tank, 5-meter stream table, a half dozen ground-water modeling tanks, geochemical field monitoring equipment, earth resistivity unit, thin sectioning and rock-mineral preparation equipment, polarizing microscopes, seismic station, Rigaku Miniflex XRD, Dionex Ion Chromatograph, Perkin Elmer Flame/Furnace AAS, JEOL SEM-EDS-CL.
+5-meter flume/wave tank, 5-meter stream table, ground-water modeling tanks, Geoprobe drill rig, geochemical field monitoring equipment, thin sectioning and rock-mineral preparation equipment, polarizing microscopes, seismic station, Rigaku Miniflex XRD, Dionex Ion Chromatograph, Perkin Elmer Flame/Furnace AAS, JEOL SEM-EDS-CL.